SAP-samples/btp-fiori-helloworld/docs/hellofiori/3_develop/3_1_develop.md

     ![](images/3_1_16_preview_options.png)

 3. The preview application opens.
-As we did not develop any content so far you can just see the title: "Hello World App Title".
+Since you have not developed any content yet, you will only see the title: "Hello World App Title".

     ![](images/3_1_17_preview_app.png)

-4. You can stop the script by "deleting" it or type `Ctrl+C` in terminal.
+4. You can stop the script by "deleting" it or typing `Ctrl+C` in the terminal.

     ![](images/3_1_18_preview_stop.png)